 Today, Aikman is making $7.5 million per year at FOX Sports as a color commentator, according to Front Office Sports, to build up his net worth even more.

 Troy Aikman Net Worth

-During his career as an American Football Player, Aikman made $27.4 million in salary as well as $17.85 million in other bonuses, including a big signing bonus, and finished with career earnings of $55.5 million over 12 seasons.
+During his professional football career, Aikman made $27.4 million in salary as well as $17.85 million in other bonuses, including a big signing bonus, and finished with career earnings of $55.5 million over 12 seasons.

 This article was originally published November 22, 2019.